aau-cns/ros1_example_aws/README.md

 # example_aws

-In this project provides a template to manage robots with Ansible.
+This project provides a template to manage robots with Ansible.
 Using the so-called [ansible playbooks](./playbooks), we can modify the behavior and configuration of robots instead of modifying robots directly.
 This way robots can be easily reconfigured and cloned, thus the fleet will scale nicely.

 The interesting part in this repository is a method to manage and deploy